-The templates of PLCnext CLI 2024.6 (download at PLCNEXT TECHNOLOGY TOOLCHAIN | Phoenix Contact) have been reworked to support the Preview 2024.7 of the upcoming application-relevant changes.
+The templates of PLCnext CLI 2025.0 (download at PLCNEXT TECHNOLOGY TOOLCHAIN | Phoenix Contact) have been reworked to support the application-relevant changes.

-Therefore, in order to re-use an existing project, a new project needs to be created by means of PLCnext CLI 2024.6, and the sources (typically folder src) need to be copied into the new project.
+Therefore, in order to re-use an existing project, a new project needs to be created by means of PLCnext CLI 2025.0.
+All Components and Programs have to be created newly, too.
+Their old source code needs to be merged into the new files.
+All other files of the src folder may be copied into the new project.